-- Wall sections indicating all components, and materials. - o Indicate the type of insulation (polyisocyanurate, polystyrene, batt, etc.) - Show the continuity of rated walls and horizontal assemblies, for example where a rated stair shaft is not totally vertical through the building but continues with a horizontal assembly fora few feet. - Label thermal barriers where they are required, for example to cover foam plastic/spray foam insulation. - Sections at decks indicating all components, heights, spans, stairs, guardrails, etc.
+- Wall sections indicating all components, materials, awnings, sunscreens, and accurate eave depths. - Indicate the type of insulation (polyisocyanurate, polystyrene, batt, etc.) - Show R-values of ceilings, roofs, attics, and walls (including basement walls) - Show the continuity of rated walls and horizontal assemblies, for example where a rated stair shaft is not totally vertical through the building, but continues with a horizontal assembly for a few feet. - Label thermal barriers where they are required, for example to cover foam plastic/spray foam insulation. - Sections at decks indicating all components, heights, spans, stairs, guardrails, etc. - Indicate attic ventilation via soffit vents and ridge vents, or other approved methods.